 Adjust- a- Raise Gearbox / Transmission Rear Cradle Stock to 1 Inch Raise Adjustable Mount

 Why Raise the Gearbox / Transmission?

 Traditionally raising the transmission is carried out to prevent high camber which causes premature wear of both rear wheel bearings and gearbox fulcrum plates.
 These high running angles reduce the transmission oil flow to the gearbox side of the axle starving the wheel bearings of lubrication.
-Typically the fulcrum plates will begin knocking due to continuous movement too and fro as the axle rotates.
+Typically the fulcrum plates will begin knocking due to continuous movement as the axle rotates.

 When lifting or raising the transmission the amount of camber will decrease, this will reduce stress on all the fore mentioned components, an additional benefit of this is reducing tyre wear and increasing tyre-road contact.

 When should I raise my gearbox, and by how much?